Subscribe to get access

 Read more of this content when you subscribe today.

 WARSAW, Jan.
 17, 2018 /PRNewswire/ — Skanska’s commercial development business unit in Central Eastern Europe will be the first developer worldwide to cover office buildings with semi-transparent perovskite solar cells on a commercial scale.
 This will also revolutionize the approach towards energy self-sufficient buildings.
 So Saule Technologies will be the technology provider.
 The initial implementation tests are also planned for 2018 in Poland.

-Energy independent office projects are now becoming a reality thanks to perovskite technology which is ready to be integrated into building façades.
-Skanska will apply the test-cells onto its projects in 2018, creating a significant milestone towards zero-energy and carbon neutral office investments.
-The developer has exclusive rights to use Saule Technologies’ solar cell solutions, as stated in a license-based agreement signed between the companies, in building façades and noise barriers across all Skanska markets worldwide.
+Energy independent office projects are now becoming a reality.
+That’s thanks to perovskite technology.
+One which is ready to be integrated into building façades.
+Skanska will also apply the test-cells onto its projects in 2018.
+Thereby creating a significant milestone towards zero-energy.
+Also carbon neutral office investments.
+The developer also has exclusive rights to use Saule Technologies’ solar cell solutions.
+That’s as stated in a license-based agreement signed between the companies.
+All in building façades and noise barriers across all Skanska markets worldwide.
 Perovskite technology means benefits for the developer, tenants and communities – favorable implementation costs, lower energy costs and consumption, and lower carbon footprints.

 This site is protected by wp-copyrightpro.com